Selena Uibo: Politics

 Uibo was elected into the Northern Territory Legislative Assembly in 2016 in the electoral division of Arnhem, previously held by Larisa Lee.
 She won the seat on 64 percent of the two-party vote, reverting Arnhem to its traditional status as a safe Labor seat.
 Lee, who served under three different banners during her tenure (Country Liberal, independent, Palmer United and independent again), won only 117 votes.
 Meanwhile, Uibo won 54 percent of the primary vote, enough to reclaim the seat for Labor without the need for preferences.

 In a reshuffle of the Gunner Ministry on 26 June 2018, Uibo was promoted to the Cabinet of the Northern Territory as Minister for Education and Minister for Training.

 On 31 January 2019, Uibo was additionally sworn in as Minister for Aboriginal Affairs.

 The fourth Gunner ministry was announced on 7 September 2020, following the 2020 Northern Territory general election.
 Uibo continued as Minister for Aboriginal Affairs, and was appointed Attorney-General and Minister for Justice, Minister for Treaty and Local Decision Making, and Minister for Parks and Rangers.

+On 3 September 2024 she was elected unopposed as the leader of the NT Labor Party and hence Leader of the Opposition with Dheran Young as her deputy.

+On 22 May 2025 she referred “potential fraud and gross conflicts of interest” at the Darwin Waterfront Corporation involving the Chief Minister’s husband to Parliament’s public accounts committee, citing “serious allegations involving significant sums of public money”, which followed an independent MLA’s blocked attempt to introduce a motion calling for increased measures to prevent unchecked corruption from continuing.

+Political views

+Uibo supports a woman's right to have an abortion.
+Additionally, Uibo supports voluntary assisted dying.